Poaching: Products

 The body parts of many animals, such as tigers and rhinoceroses, are traditionally believed in some cultures to have certain positive effects on the human body, including increasing virility and curing cancer.
-These parts are sold in areas where these beliefs are practiced – mostly Asian countries particularly Vietnam and China – on the black market.
-Such alternative medicial beliefs are pseudoscientific and are not supported by evidence-based medicine.
+These parts are sold in areas where these beliefs are practiced – mostly Asian countries, particularly Vietnam and China – on the black market.
+Such alternative medical beliefs are pseudoscientific and are not supported by evidence-based medicine.

 Traditional Chinese medicine often incorporates ingredients from all parts of plants, the leaf, stem, flower, root, and also ingredients from animals and minerals.
 The use of parts of endangered species (such as seahorses, rhinoceros horns, binturong, pangolin scales and tiger bones and claws) has created controversy and resulted in a black market of poachers.
 Deep-seated cultural beliefs in the potency of tiger parts are so prevalent across China and other east Asian countries that laws protecting even critically endangered species such as the Sumatran tiger fail to stop the display and sale of these items in open markets, according to a 2008 report from TRAFFIC.
 Popular "medicinal" tiger parts from poached animals include tiger genitals, believed to improve virility, and tiger eyes.

 Rhino populations face extinction because of demand in Asia (for traditional medicine and as a luxury item) and in the Middle East (where horns are used for decoration).
 A sharp surge in demand for rhino horn in Vietnam was attributed to rumors that the horn cured cancer, though this has no basis in science.
 In 2012, one kilogram of crushed rhino horn has sold for as much as $60,000, more expensive than a kilogram of gold.
 Vietnam is the only nation which mass-produces bowls made for grinding rhino horn.

 Ivory, which is a natural material of several animals, plays a large part in the trade of illegal animal materials and poaching.
 Ivory is a material used in creating art objects and jewelry where the ivory is carved with designs.
 China is a consumer of the ivory trade and accounts for a significant amount of ivory sales.
 In 2012, The New York Times reported on a large upsurge in ivory poaching, with about 70% of all illegal ivory flowing to China.

 Fur is also a natural material which is sought after by poachers.
 A Gamsbart, literally chamois beard, a tuft of hair traditionally worn as a decoration on trachten-hats in the alpine regions of Austria and Bavaria formerly was worn as a hunting (and poaching) trophy.
 In the past, it was made exclusively from hair from the chamois' lower neck.